 EGO claims this is the only electric snow blower that's as powerful as gas.
 If you need a snow blower for the driveway, this machine is a great all-around buy.
 It's cordless, so long driveways aren't a problem.
 For under $700, you get an average clearing width of 21 inches and a chute that can spray 35 feet away.

 Best Corded Electric Snow Blower

 For smaller jobs like maintaining a walkway or patio, this Snow Joe is your buy.
 We almost named it the best budget snow blower and consider it the best budget electric snow blower.
 More than 15,000 Amazon shoppers agree and say this model is perfect for clearing decks, walkways and more.

 Best Gas Snow Blower

-Gas engine with an electric start.
-This Toro Stage 1 snow blower is the best of both worlds, and it makes the job so much easier with a self-propelled assist.
+A gas engine with an electric start, this Toro Stage 1 snow blower is the best of both worlds, and it makes the job so much easier with a self-propelled assist.
 If you're looking for a gas snow blower for weekly winter driveway and sidewalk maintenance, this is your best buy.

 Best Compact Snow Blower

 Sometimes called an electric snow shovel, this tiny little snow blower is great for urban homes with small walkways.
-And at just 10 pounds, it's great for storage, too.
+At just 10 pounds, it's great for storage, too.